wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 ... more networks are coming soon ...

+**Plugin makes 100% White Labeled Posts** The main idea behind the plugin is to give you the ability to promote only yourself.
+Plugin uses your own apps and all posts to all networks come only from you.
+No "Shared via NextScripts.com" or "Posted by SNAP for Wordpress" messages.

 Please see <a href="http://www.nextscripts.com/installation-of-social-networks-auto-poster-for-wordpress/">complete installation instructions with screenshots</a>

 <a href="http://www.nextscripts.com/support/">Contact support/Open Support Ticket</a>

 == Installation ==

-You need to have account with either Facebook, Tumblr, Google+, LinkedIn, Pinterest, Blogger, Twitter, Delicious, Diigo, Plurk, LiveJournal, Stumbleupon or all of them.
+You need to have account with either Facebook, Tumblr, Google+, LinkedIn, Pinterest, Blogger, Twitter, Delicious, Diigo, Plurk, LiveJournal, Stumbleupon, DreamWidth or all of them.

 **Please, see more detailed installation instructions with screenshots here: http://www.nextscripts.com/installation-of-social-networks-auto-poster-for-wordpress **